gauge-sh/tach/README.md

 Mark each module boundary with 'Enter'.
 You can mark all of your top-level Python source packages, or just a few which you want to isolate.

-If your Python code lives below your project root, mark your Python [source root](https://docs.gauge.sh/usage/configuration#source-root) using the 's' key.
+If your Python code lives below your project root, or if you are working in a monorepo with multiple Python packages, mark your Python [source roots](https://docs.gauge.sh/usage/configuration#source-roots) using the 's' key.

 This will create the config file for your project, `tach.yml`.